MSSU

 Study Background:

 Social determinants of health (SDHs) are important social factors that affect health and include social isolation, housing, and food security.
 Social prescribing, the act of prescribing community and social services to address SDH challenges, may be an effective and equitable way to improve health and well-being.
 Social prescription interventions have demonstrated significant benefits including improved health status, well-being, and healthier behaviours, especially for vulnerable populations.
 While the popularity of social prescribing is quickly growing in Nova Scotia and Canada, it is not routine practice in many healthcare institutions across Nova Scotia and there is a significant lack of research on the health impact of social prescribing.
-A social prescribing approach may be especially useful in the Halifax Regional Municipality (HRM) community which is facing increasing SDH challenges such as rising rates of poverty, food insecurity, and homelessness.
-This project is in the grant application phase.
+The purpose of this project is to co-design a community-informed social prescribing approach that supports the needs of the community and investigates the impact of social prescribing on the health and well-being of Nova Scotians.
+This will be done using a combination of community engagement activities, semi-structured interviews, and an iterative quality improvement co-design approach that centres the voices of people with lived experience.
+The approach that is designed from this project will inform the implementation of an approach across the province.

 How to apply